bookofproofs/bookofproofs.github.io/_sources/history/19th-century/killing.md

 **Wilhelm Killing** was a German mathematician who introduced Lie algebras independently of Lie in his study of non-euclidean geometry.
 His classification of the simple Lie algebras was one of the finest achievements in the whole of mathematical research.

 ### Mathematical Profile (Excerpt):
-* There he married Catharina Kortenbach, the daughter of the pharmacist Wilhelm Kortenbach.
-* Wilhelm Killing, the subject of this biography, was one of their three children, the other two being Hedwig and Karl.
-* When Wilhelm was three years old the family moved to Medebach which is about 70 km north east of Siegen.
 * Wilhelm was brought up as a Roman Catholic and his parents gave him a conservative outlook, with a great love of his country.
 * Josef Killing was mayor of Medebach, then of Winterberg and, in 1862 he became mayor of Rüthen which is about 30 km north of Winterberg.
 * Killing attended elementary school and was also given private tutoring by local clergymen to prepare him to enter the Gymnasium in Brilon.